apache/drill/_docs/sql-reference/065-query-directory-functions.md

     SELECT * FROM <plugin>.<workspace>.`<filename>`
     WHERE dir*n* = MAXDIR('<plugin>.<workspace>', '<filename>');

 Enclose both arguments to the query directory function in single-quotation marks, not backticks.
 The first argument to the function is the plugin and workspace names in dot notation, and the second argument is the directory name.
+The dir variable, `dir0`, `dir1`, and so on, refer to subdirectories in your workspace path, as explained in section, ["Querying Directories"]({{site.baseurl}}/docs/querying-directories).

 ## Query Directory Function Example